thymeleaf/thymeleaf-docs/docs/articles/sayhelloextendingthymeleaf5minutes.md

 care of displaying our salutation message.

-All attribute processors implement the `org.thymeleaf.processor.IProcessor` interface —which marks them as *processors*— and specify a *matcher* (`IProcessor.getMatcher()`) that implements the `org.thymeleaf.processor.IAttributeNameProcessorMatcher` interface —which specifically marks them as *attribute processors* and allows the use of several engine optimizations—.
+All attribute processors implement the `org.thymeleaf.processor.IProcessor` interface ---which marks them as *processors*--- and specify a *matcher* (`IProcessor.getMatcher()`) that implements the `org.thymeleaf.processor.IAttributeNameProcessorMatcher` interface ---which specifically marks them as *attribute processors* and allows the use of several engine optimizations---.
 However, several convenience abstract implementations exist that not only implement the right interfaces, but also ease the development of each type of processor.